orfon/gen-medialiteracy-toolkit-paris/README.md

 * **Spam Blacklisting** – blacklisted IP addresses will get -10 points.
 * **Certificate Checks** – use Certificate Transparency Logs to look for issued certificates for the given URL.
   Old records of issued certificates are an indicator for the general age of an URL.
+An URL must have at least 4 month of issued certificates to get a positive score.
 The use of free certificate authorities has no negative impact on the score, but paid certificates get positive points.
   The maximum score for good certificate practice is 50 points.